Required, Desired, and Exclude Keywords in Keyword Search

 Keyword States

-Once your Autobuild search is generated, you can adjust how individual keywords affect your results.
+You can adjust how individual keywords affect your results.
 Click any keyword chip to open its settings, then select Required, Desired, or Exclude.

 • Required: Only candidates who match this keyword will appear in your results.
 Use this for must-have skills, qualifications, or job titles that are non-negotiable for the role.